OpenSkyLabOpenSkyLab

 Visual Manual

 Complete visual guide to every panel, button, and action in OpenSkyLab.
-Screenshots are automatically captured from the running application using Playwright to stay in sync with the latest UI.
+Screenshots are captured from the running application with Playwright and refreshed periodically against the current UI — if you spot one that's drifted from what you see in the app, it's due for a re-capture.

 Setup Wizard